JUMP TO A TOPIC

 A few ongoing mesothelioma clinical trials feature CAR T cells.
 A few others have completed with positive survival data.

 Memorial Sloan Kettering Cancer Center hosted a phase 1 study of CAR T-cell therapy for mesothelioma and other mesothelin cancers.
 The trial paired CAR T cells with Keytruda, an immunotherapy drug that blocks the protein PD-L1.
 Their median survival for 18 patients was 23.9 months.
+The 1-year survival was 83%.

 Penn Medicine and the University of Pennsylvania’s Abramson Cancer Center is hosting a phase 1 trial for a mesothelin-targeted CAR T cell.
 The trial includes pleural mesothelioma and peritoneal mesothelioma.

-Common Questions About Virotherapy for Mesothelioma
+Frequently Asked Questions About Virotherapy for Mesothelioma

 How do CAR T cells treat mesothelioma?